 Established in 1996, U.S. Rubber manufactures premium sports flooring, acoustical underlayment and vegetation control matting.
 Survivor™ SportFloor is the worldwide competitive flooring choice for chain clubs, private clubs, professional sports teams, colleges, and the U.S. military.
 QuietSound™ Acoustical Underlayment provides optimal sound abatement for foot traffic and other interior noises that typically occur in commercial and residential, multi-story buildings.
 ClearSight™ Vegetation Control is the ideal roadside management treatment to prevent vegetation growth under and around guardrails, signposts, and fencing.

 The primary raw material for Survivor™ SportFloor and ClearSight™ Vegetation Control is post-consumer recycled crumb rubber, which is a derivative of discarded tires from California landfills.
 QuietSound™ Acoustical Underlayment’s primary raw material is post-industrial recycled trim from U.S. Rubber Recycling’s manufacturing stream in Colton, CA.

-Since January 2015, U.S. Rubber has qualified for, and participated in, the Tire Incentive Program that is administered by CalRecycle (the Department of Resources Recycling and Recovery).
+Since January 2015, U.S. Rubber has qualified for, and received grants from, the Tire Incentive Program that is administered by CalRecycle (the Department of Resources Recycling and Recovery).
 We’re proud to play a role in the program’s goal to increase demand for crumb rubber and promote higher value products through better innovation.
-California leads the nation with an approximate 65 percent diversion rate for all materials (including rubber tires), which improves economic vitality and environmental sustainability.
+During the most recently closed grant cycle, U.S. Rubber received funding for diverting 416,667 tires from California landfills.

 Use less.
 Recycle more.
 Responsible manufacturing for a better tomorrow.